Interior Design Job Outlook

 - Describe color theory and how to work with lighting

 - Discuss the different window and wall treatments available

 - Shopping for furniture, home decor, and other items

 - Make a final project presentation to clients

 After graduating from NYIAD’s interior design course, there are several different career paths you will be fully qualified to pursue.

 One option is to work for a large, established design firm.
 Your entry level title will most often be “design associate”.
 As a design associate, you would be responsible for specific design projects on the firm’s behalf.
-The average starting salary for interior designers in this role is between $35,700 to $49,500.
+The average starting salary for interior designers in this role is $43,079.1

 Another option would be to work as a Resident Designer at a furnishing or home goods store.
-In this role, you would serve as a “design consultant”, working on-site to help clients pick out pieces and arrange them in whatever space they’re looking to update.
+In this role, you would serve as a “design consultant."
+You would work on-site to help clients pick out pieces and arrange them in whatever space they’re looking to update.

 Finally, the most common career path chosen by NYIAD students is to launch and run your own interior design business.
-As the leader of your own firm, you are free to find clients of your own, draw up interior design agreements and execute all the planning independently and with your own creative and business direction.
+As the leader of your own firm, you are free to find clients of your own.
+You can draw up interior design agreements and execute all the planning independently.

 Average Interior Design Salary